Online Cert IBET

 This course format is ideal for busy teachers who wish to study flexibly at their own pace and at a distance, over a period of up to 12 months.

-How do I gain the Trinity Cert IBET qualification?
+How do I gain the English UK (formerly Trinity) Cert IBET qualification?

 On successful completion of the course, candidates are invited to submit a 4000-word (plus appendices) final assignment to gain the qualification.
-This is marked by EMB and moderated by a Trinity examiner.
+This is marked by EMB and moderated by an English UK examiner.

 ‘’This course has made me see Business English (teaching) in a whole new light.” -Sylvia Ellbec – Oman

 We deliver IBET course materials over a very user-friendly online school platform.